kovzol/geogebra-discovery/README.md

 The web version is available online at [autogeo.online](https://autgeo.online) and usually updated on every new release.
 This version can be downloaded and run offline as well at [autgeo.online/off](https://autgeo.online/off).

-Please note that the web version cannot solve any problems in real geometry at the moment (that is, proving inequalities, for instance).
-For this purpose you need to download the desktop version.

 ## Try the latest unstable version: Prerequisites, compilation, running and deployment

 This section can be technically challenging.
 If you are not familiar with program development, it is safer to use a stable release (see above).